-complex of a "nice" poset (or more precisely, a bounded, locally upper semimodular poset), and matroid complexes, i.e., complexes formed by the independent subsets of matroids.
-For relevant background and proofs of these assertions, we refer to the books of Stanley [21], Bruns and Herzog [5], the collection [8] of lecture notes, and the survey article [4] of Björner.
+From a topological point of view, a shellable simplicial complex is like a wedge of spheres.
+In particular, the reduced homology groups are well understood.
+Shellable simplicial complexes are of importance in commutative algebra partly because their Stanley-Reisner rings (over any field) are Cohen-Macaulay.
+Gröbner deformations of coordinate rings of several classes of algebraic varieties can be viewed as Stanley-Reisner rings of some simplicial complexes.
+Thus showing that these complexes are shellable becomes an effective way of establishing Cohen-Macaulayness of the corresponding coordinate rings.
+Important classes of simplicial complexes that are known to be shellable include boundary complex of a convex polytope, order complex of a "nice" poset (or more precisely, a bounded, locally upper semimodular poset), and matroid complexes, i.e., complexes formed by the independent subsets of matroids.
+For relevant background and proofs of these assertions, we refer to the books of Stanley [20], Bruns and Herzog [5], the collection [8] of lecture notes, and the survey article [4] of Björner.

 We are interested in a q-analogue of some of these notions and results, wherein finite sets are replaced by finite-dimensional vector spaces over the finite field \mathbb{F}q .
 One of our motivation comes from the recent work of Jurrius and Pellikaan [14] where the notion of a q-matroid is introduced and several of its properties are studied.
-(See also Crapo [7] and Terwilliger [23] where more general notions are studied.)
-Jurrius and Pellikaan [14] also outline the connections between rank metric codes, which has been a topic of much current interest (see, e.g., the recent survery by Gorla [10]), and q-matroids.
-The notion of a simplicial complex admits a straightforward q-analogue, and this goes back at least to Rota [19].
+(See also Crapo [7] and Terwilliger [22] where more general notions are studied.)
+Jurrius and Pellikaan [14] also outline the connections between rank metric codes, which has been a topic of much current interest (see, e.g., the recent survey by Gorla [10]), and q-matroids.
+The notion of a simplicial complex admits a straightforward q-analogue, and this goes back at least to Rota [18].
 Alder [1] studied q-complexes in his thesis and defined when a q-complex is shellable.
 A natural question therefore is whether the q-complex of independent subspaces of a q-matroid is shellable.
 We will show in this paper that the answer is affirmative.

-Next, we consider the question of determining the homology of shellable qcomplexes.
+Next, we consider the question of determining the homology of shellable q-complexes.
 This appears to be much harder than the classical case, and we are able to make partial progress here by way of explicitly determining the homology of q-spheres as well as the more general class of q-complexes formed by independent subspaces of uniform q-matroids.
 We also describe the homology of a shellable q-complex provided it satisfies an additional hypothesis.
 A basic stumbling block (pointed out in [14] already) is that the notions of difference (of two sets) and complement (of a subset of a given set) do not have an obvious and unique analogue in the context of subspaces.